Best place to find information and services that your council provides...

 Changes to the UK Contaminated Land Exposure Assessment (CLEA) Model

-During 2008-9 Environment Agency revised and republished the CLEA framework reports and software following extensive consultation with contaminated land practitioners.
-As a result of this consultation and review process the Environment Agency have withdrawn all the previous CLR 7-10 documents (9 & 10 have been re-published) and current Soil Guideline Values (SGVs) as they no longer reflect the updated revised approach to human health risk assessment.
-New SGV substance reports have been published with others to be published in the future.
+During 2008-09, the Environment Agency revised and republished the CLEA framework reports and software following extensive consultation with contaminated land practitioners.
+As a result of this consultation and review process, the Environment Agency withdrew all the previous CLR 7-10 documents (9 & 10 have been re-published) and Soil Guideline Values (SGVs) as they no longer reflected the updated revised approach to human health risk assessment.
+New SGV substance reports were published with others to be published in the future.

 Remediation Options Appraisal

 This is the identification of feasible remediation options, a detailed evaluation of those options and the development of a remediation strategy.

 This involves the preparation of an implementation plan, the design, implementation of the remediation scheme and, where necessary, long term monitoring and maintenance.